-- 1. Parent Alert, an automated phone contact or text message will be sent to every schoolfamily notifying the student body of a school closing or delay as soon as a decision has been made by school personnel. - 2.
-Parents may also check our Legacy Christian Academy website at www.legacyknights.org as the front page will display the system notification or the individual schools affected.
+- Parent Alert, an automated phone contact or text message will be sent to every school family notifying the student body of a school closing or delay as soon as a decision has been made by school personnel. - 2.
+Parents may also check our Legacy Christian Academy website at www.legacyknights.org as the front page will display the system notification.

-Notification will also be posted on the following TV stations: WHIO Channel 7 and WDTN Channel 2/22.
+Notification will also be posted on the following TV stations: WHIO Channel 7 and WDTN Channel 2/26.
 These TV stations will also post the information on their respective websites.
 When there is inclement weather, one of two messages will be conveyed: